arthurgassner/time-teller/README.md

 > [!IMPORTANT]
 > This script is meant to be run on a RPi Zero 2W hooked to a Waveshare’s 7.5inch e-Paper screen.
-> To prepare the RPi correctly, please follow TODO LINK WEBSITE
+> To prepare the RPi correctly, please follow the [detailed write-up](https://literature-clock.arthurgassner.ch).

 1. Install [`uv`](https://docs.astral.sh/uv/)
 2. Create a virtual environment with `uv venv --system-site-packages`